How do I troubleshoot Xid errors on my NVIDIA GPU-accelerated EC2 Linux instance?

 Pending Page Blacklist : No

 Early generations of NVIDIA GPUs use dynamic page retirement.
-You can ignore single-bit errors because they are generally benign.
-GPU firmware identifies double-bit errors.
+You can ignore single-bit errors because they typically don't cause issues.

 If the GPU firmware identifies double-bit errors, then the GPU stops processing and causes the application to abruptly exit.
-If double-bit errors occur, then a Xid error is recorded in the operating system (OS) log and the Pending Page Blacklist status is Yes.
+If double-bit errors occur, then the operating system (OS) logs an Xid error and the Pending Page Blacklist status is Yes.
 To resolve these errors, reboot the instance to retire the bad memory location.
-After rebooting, the Pending Page Blacklist status resets to No.
+After the reboot, the Pending Page Blacklist status resets to No.

 Note: The error counters persist for the life of the GPU.
-So, a non-zero counter at instance launch isn't indicative of an active hardware issue or faulty GPU.
+A non-zero counter at instance launch doesn't mean that there's an active hardware issue or faulty GPU.

 Uncorrectable Error : 0 # If > 0, review system logs for Xid errors